iramluism/basel/README.md

 ### Basic Usage

 > [!WARNING]
-> These instructions are for local development, still is not ready to implement with pre-commit or as any python package distribution.
+> These instructions are for local development, still not ready to implement with pre-commit or as any Python package distribution.

 1. Clone the repository on your local machine
    ```
    git clone git@github.com:iramluism/basel.git
    ```
 2. Go to your desired project
-3. install the basel library as editable mode
+3. install the basel library in editable mode

    Using pip
    ```